 Distributed Scan Engines are the most widely used engine type and are essential for any production scanning deployment.
 Unlike the local variety, you install distributed Scan Engines on separate host machines from the console itself.
 As a result, they can make use of more processing resources for scanning tasks and you can efficiently distribute them depending on the geographic spread of your assets.
 You can also configure each distributed Scan Engine to communicate with the Security Console in a way that accommodates the presence of any firewalls on your network.

 Planning a production deployment?
 Use distributed Scan Engines!

-If you rather not deploy a Scan Engine on your own resources, Rapid7 offers access to hosted Scan Engines that you can add to your product license.
-Hosted Scan Engines are also useful for determining what attackers can see on your external assets that are accessible to the internet.
+If you rather not deploy a Scan Engine on your own resources, Rapid7 offers access to Scan Engines provisioned through our External Scanning Service that are dedicated to your organization.
+Dedicated hosted Scan Engines are also useful for determining what attackers can see on your external assets that are accessible to the internet.

-If your license already allows for hosted Scan Engine use, see the Hosted Scan Engines page for instructions on how to complete the pairing to your Security Console.
+If you are already licensed for a dedicated hosted Scan Engine, see the Dedicated Hosted Scan Engines page for instructions on how to complete the pairing to your Security Console.